utkagit/reddcoin_core_and_seeder/README.md

 # reddcoin_core_and_seeder

 # Step 1

-//Install Docker and Docker Compose
+// Install Docker and Docker Compose
-//Docker and Docker compose files for reddcoin-core docker container

-Make sure you have both Docker and Docker-compose installed on your system

 Docker (choose your linux distro, there are several) :